-Reconsider lotto tickets as holiday gifts for minorsDecember 12th, 2012 in Psychology & Psychiatry /
+Reconsider lotto tickets as holiday gifts for minorsDecember 12, 2012 in Medicine & Health / Psychology & Psychiatry

 Results from recent studies show a growing number of high school students reportedly receive one or more lottery tickets or scratch cards as gifts.
 This, coupled with the increasing concern about adolescent problem gambling, has prompted the International Centre for Youth Gambling Problems and High-Risk Behaviors at McGill University, the National Council on Problem Gambling, along with dozens of other lottery corporations around the globe, to collaborate again this holiday season to increase public awareness about the impact of giving lottery products as gifts to minors.

 Strong evidence suggests that 70-80 per cent of adolescents have gambled for money in the past year and approximately 30 per cent are doing so on a weekly basis.
 Current problem gamblers report beginning to gamble during childhood, between the ages of 9 or 10.